nrfconnect/sdk-nrfxlib/softperipheral/doc/sCAN/scan_nrf54L_series_porting_v0_1_0.rst

 Memory retention configuration
 ******************************

-The sCAN soft peripheral requires RAM retention in order to go into the lowest power consumption mode, which can be called through the :c:func:`nrf_scan_disable` function.
+The sCAN soft peripheral requires RAM retention to enter its lowest-power mode through the :c:func:`nrf_scan_disable` function.

-Assuming there is an access to the peripheral ``MEMCONF``, the following code snippet illustrates how to enable FLPR RAM retention, followed by disabling and re-enabling, and finally how to disable RAM retention:
+If the application has access to the ``MEMCONF`` peripheral, use the following sequence to enable FLPR RAM retention, disable and re-enable sCAN, and then disable RAM retention:

 .. code-block:: c